SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of TuSimple Holdings Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 9, 2023 - (NASDAQ: TSP)

 NEW YORK, Dec.
-7, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of TuSimple Holdings Inc..
+14, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of TuSimple Holdings Inc.

 Shareholders who purchased shares of TSP during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.